 e.
 CLICK HERE

-The curriculum offers individual and holistic leaning through the Montessori method of education.
+The curriculum offers individual and holistic learning through the Montessori method of education.
 This allows a programme of practical life, sensorial, language, mathematics, biology, history, science, art and music.
 All these topics are introduced in a way that becomes part of an exciting day.
-The subjects are brought to life with real materials and actives that seek to excite and stimulate little minds.
+The subjects are brought to life with real materials and activities that seek to excite and stimulate little minds.
 There is a mixture of small group lessons and freedom for children to follow their own interests within a planned environment.

 There are five major areas of curriculum in a Montessori environment that were discovered through Dr. Maria Montessori’s scientific observation of the natural tendencies children have toward learning.
 The five main areas of the Montessori curriculum are, Practical Life or Everyday Living Skills, Sensorial or learning through the senses, Language and Mathematics and Culture which includes Geography, Science, Music and Art.

 Practical Life activities are important to teach children to function in their own environment and find their place in their world and culture.
 Practical Life exercises help children find their place in their home by becoming involved in how their home works and how they can best function in their home.
 Practical Life exercises include pouring, sorting, food preparation, care of self (hand washing, dressing oneself), care of the environment (table setting, sweeping), and politeness lessons (saying excuse me, introducing oneself.)
 Practical Life activities build children’s concentration, coordination, order and independence enabling them to master other Montessori curriculum areas.
 Children love the Practical Life area because it enables them to do adult work in a child size environment.